BioBoost/object-oriented-programming-using-java/01_introduction_to_computer_programming/readme.md

 Today, most people don't need to know how a computer works.
 Most people can simply turn on a computer or a mobile phone and point at some little graphical object on the display, click a button or swipe a finger or two, and the computer does something.
 How to interact with a computer program is all the average person needs to know.

-As a human it is impossible to know how everything works.
+As a human it is **impossible to know how everything works**.
 While people may have a deep understanding of certain things, there will always be other things they don't know or understand.
 Do you know how a TV actually works?
 Or do you know the internal workings of a car?
 However that does not mean we cannot watch TV or drive a car.

 Since you are going to learn how to write computer programs, you will need to know a little bit about how a computer works.
 Your job will be try to instruct the computer to do things you want it to do.

-Basically, writing software (computer programs) involves describing processes and procedures; it involves the authoring of algorithms.
-Computer programming involves developing lists of instructions - the source code representation of software.
+Basically, writing software (computer programs, commonly called applications) involves **describing processes and procedures**; it involves the **authoring of algorithms**.
+Computer programming involves **developing lists of instructions** - the source code representation of software.
 The stuff that these instructions manipulate are different types of objects, e.g., numbers, words, images, sounds, etc...
-It has been argued that in its current state, software development is more of an art, not engineering.
+It has been argued that in its current state, software development is less engineering and more of an art.

 > **proc-ess / Noun:** A series of actions or steps taken to achieve an end.
 >